jeffsp/SPOC/README.md

     The memory footprint is zero for fields that are all zero.
 When point clouds are resized each field is checked, and fields that contain all 0's are cleared and their memory is freed.
+    Setting individual point values does not trigger a resizing check -- only resizing operations, or a explicit call to `reallocate()` will trigger checks.
+Also, writing a non-zero value to a field that contains all zeros will trigger a resize operation for that field.
 * Linear complexity
 * 64-bit doubles
 * Don't rely on data being spatially arranged